 If you want a mandoline but don’t really have the drawer space for it—or don’t even know how often you’ll use it—the adjustable hand-held mandoline is the way to go.
 It’s not too big or bulky but gets the job done, slicing directly over a plate or bowl (without a kickstand).
-It comes in two sizes: the regular size and a larger one where the ramp expands so you can slice bigger veggies like cabbage.
-Both sizes are great for slicing zucchini, peppers, or potatoes—and once again, you won’t end up in the ER because of that plastic food holder (which you should always use, even when you don’t think you need it!).
+It's great for slicing zucchini, peppers, or potatoes—and once again, you won’t end up in the ER because of that plastic food holder (which you should always use, even when you don’t think you need it!).

 This is a solid starter mandoline if you’re looking for one that can handle most fruits and veggies and achieve basic slices.
 The simple mandoline has three different thickness options as well as a julienne setting.
 Just prop it up on its stand, which grips safely onto your countertop, and use the spring-loaded food holder (aka hand protector) to push zucchini, cucumbers, apples, or whatever else across the blade.
 Like the other mandolines, the food holder slides neatly over the blade to protect you while storing it.